wormhole-foundation/demo-basic-ts-sdk/README.md

 │   ├── helpers/
 │   │   └── helpers.ts          # Helper functions for signer setup and environment variables
 │   ├── scripts/
-│       ├── native-transfer.ts  # Script to perform a native token transfer between chains
+│       ├── token-transfer.ts  # Script to perform a token transfer between chains
 │       └── tx-recover.ts       # Script to recover and manually complete a token transfer using a transaction ID │       ├── create-wrapped.ts   # Script to create a wrapped token on the destination chain ├── .env                        # Environment variables for private keys (not included in the repo)